viral32111/ai-auto-complete/README.md

 ## Configuration

-Environment variables are used to configure functionality.
+The following environment variables are used to configure functionality:

 * `EXPRESS_BROWSER_DIRECTORY`
   * The path to the [browser directory](browser/).